xhuy0404/tech-tips/Windows Subsytem for Linux/ArchWSL.md

 - Then run `pacman -Syyu` to update all packages to the latest versions
 > When asked question on hwids, choose Yes (default option)

+- Install **base-devel** group (and other packages if you want) : `pacman -S base-devel git openssh wget`
+> When asked question on fakeroot, choose No

 ## Create a user
 - Uncomment `%wheel ALL=(ALL:ALL) ALL` and `%sudo ALL=(ALL) ALL` in `/etc/sudoers` :
   ```